ChrisAlderson/pop-api/README.md

 // (Optional) Assuming you use the `dotenv` modules to get your username and
-// password for the database connection import 'dotenv/config' import PopApi, { Database } from 'pop-api' import MyModel from './MyModel' import { name } from './package.json'
+// password for the database connection import 'dotenv/config' import { PopApi, Database } from 'pop-api' import MyModel from './MyModel' import { name } from './package.json'

 const databaseOpts = {
   database: name,                           // The name of the database.
   hosts: ['localhost'],                     // A lst of hosts to connect to.
-  port: 27017,                                // (Optional) The port of MongoDb.
+  dbPort: 27017,                            // (Optional) The port of MongoDB.
   username: process.env.DATABASE_USERNAME,  // (Optional) The username to
                                             // connect to the hosts.
   password: process.env.DATABASE_PASSWORD   // (Optional) The password to
                                             // connect to the hosts.
 }
 PopApi.use(Database, databaseOpts)

-// The database middleware can now be used to connect to the MongoDb database.
+// The database middleware can now be used to connect to the MongoDB database.
 PopApi.database.connect()
   .then(() => {
    // Connection successful!